The Meadows Primary Academy

 - How will we be involved in the decisions about the learning of our children and young people?

-Blurton Primary School has an open door policy and staff are available to talk with parents over any concerns or worries that either party may have.
+The Meadows Primary Academy has an open door policy and staff are available to talk with parents over any concerns or worries that either party may have.
 We consider the views of our parents / carers and children with the highest regard.
 We pride ourselves on building positive relationships with parents.
 We are open and honest with parents and hope that they are able to do the same with us.

 We also have parent questionnaires which go out to all families each term and parent coffee mornings for each key stage and the key stage leader.